-After returning from Greece in 2017 and completing work on the "Democracy Mosaic" (study), having pencils laid out on a table, and the still wanting to investigate my curiosity with the truth/lie dialectic.
-I created two vertical canvases side by side.
-One canvas was filled with the word "truth", and the other was filled with "lies".
+After returning from Greece in 2017 and completing work on the "Democracy Mosaic" (study), and wanting to investigate the truth/lie dialectic, I created two vertical canvases side by side.
+One canvas was filled with the word "truth" written over lies, and the other was "lies" written over truth.
 Remembering a conversation with a pub owner in Greece about the necessity of both forms of communication to have equal weight, I wanted to have something in the studio that kept me aware of that balance.

-During the production years from 2017 through 2021 they remained in the studio.
+During the production years from 2017 through 2021 these works remained 0n the studio wall.
 In between the Nov.
 6 election results and the inauguration of Mr. Biden it seemed like the dialectic of a balance between truth and lie had been thrown into a blender and the minced button was pushed.
 There was fanatic energy coming from Trump, his conservative followers turning the fact that Mr. Biden had won the election by over 7 million votes was a lie.
 As the days got closer to the inauguration date, the conservative claim that the election result, as fact, was a lie grew in number and intensity.

-Making calculations for completing base for the "Monument of Lies" one afternoon, I began to stair at the two canvasses trying to reconcile the either/or construct of communication feeling that it no longer was a reality.
+Making calculations for completing a base for the "Monument of Lies" one afternoon, I began to stair at the two canvasses trying to reconcile the either/or construct of communication feeling that it no longer was a reality.
 It was beginning to feel like our culture was living in an undefined space were fact can be fiction, and fiction can be fact at the same time.
 I saw it as a heads/tales coin toss were no matter what the outcome to the toss, it would be heads and tales at the same time.
 Based on that thinking, I deconstructed the two canvases and reconstructed them in a way that gave equal weight to both.
-Black was white and white was black.
-The title "Coin" suggested that heads was both heads and tails while tales was both tails and heads.
-In my opinion the work functioned as a the failure of our nation's societal leadership to distinguish truth as common ground.
+Both were now black and white, heads and tails, true and false.
+Thus the title "Coin".
+In my opinion the work functioned as a the failure of our nation's social leadership to distinguish truth from fiction as common ground.